lj-ditrapani/SWE430/markdown/qunit-tutorial.markdown

 setup
 -----

 When using modules, you can factor your common setup code into the module's setup method.
+The setup method is defined inside an object as the value of the `setup` attribute.
+The object is passed as the second parameter to the `module` function.
 [setup example in module documentation](http://api.qunitjs.com/module/)

     module('Module A', {